omarryhan/aiogoogle/docs/index.rst

     https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US

-2. Put your API name and version in this link:
+2. Put your API name and version in this link and open the link in your browser:

     https://www.googleapis.com/discovery/v1/apis/{api}/{version}/rest